 Even more offensive, he likened us to those who favored talking to rather than defeating Adolf Hitler on the eve of World War II.
 How dare he invoke the memory of the Holocaust to justify his disastrous policies.
-Write to Bush now and tell him - Shame on you!

 For seven and a half years, this President’s policies have fueled the fires of extremism rather than dampening them.
 His delusions led us into a disastrous war in Iraq.
 His disdain for diplomacy has alienated friends and emboldened enemies.

 And the results?
 The forces of extremism are stronger than ever.
 Al Qaeda is on the move – into Iraq and elsewhere.
 Moderates are on the defensive from Lebanon to the Palestinian territories and elsewhere.
 And the United States and Israel are less secure.

 This is Bush’s legacy.
 And he has the nerve to accuse us of indulging in “foolish delusions”?